-In our Outline Audit Plan presented to the 19 March 2021 JIAC meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
-We carried out our audit in accordance with this Plan, with the following exceptions:
+In our Outline Audit Plan tabled at the 19 March 2021 JIAC meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
+We carried out our audit in accordance with this plan, with the following exceptions:

-Changes in materiality: In our Outline Audit Plan, we communicated that our audit procedures would be performed using a materiality of £11.4 million for the PCC Group; £6.7 million for the Police and Crime Commissioner (PCC) Single Entity and £11.1 million for the Chief Constable (CC) Single Entity.
+Changes in materiality: In our Outline Audit Plan, we communicated that our audit procedures would be performed using a materiality of £11.4 million for the PCC Group; £6.7 million for the PCC Single Entity and £11.1 million for the CC Single Entity.
 Performance materiality at 75 % of overall materiality and thresholds for reporting misstatements at 5% of performance materiality.